Forensic Medicine

 The Forensic Medicine Pathway online course is designed for those who are interested in forensic medicine and who possess a bachelor's degree in a forensic-related field (i.e. criminal justice, psychology, sociology or anthropology) but lack relevant coursework in the core sciences (biology, chemistry, anatomy and physiology).
 This course was developed to allow those without a strong science background to receive the necessary information to be successful in the Master of Science in Forensic Medicine program.
 Candidates requiring the Pathway option will be admitted to the MS degree program contingent upon successful completion of the Pathway preparatory course.

-The Pathway course is a 10-week course in general biology and human anatomy and physiology, which lasts from June to August.
+The Pathway course is a 10-week online course in general biology and human anatomy and physiology, which lasts from May to August.
 Once completed and successfully passed, the student will continue in the Master of Science in Forensic Medicine degree program in the fall term.
-(Please note that no degree is awarded upon completion of the Pathway course.)
+(Please note this is a pass/fail course and no degree is awarded upon completion of the Pathway course.)

 The Faculty Committee on Admissions screens the applications, evaluates the applicants, and selects the new students.
 Following completion of the admissions process, applicants will be notified of the Admissions Committee’s decision in writing, including any conditions that must be satisfied prior to or following enrollment.